-Nosebleeds can look frightening, but are not usually a sign of a serious problem and can often be treated with home care.
+Nosebleeds can look serious, but are not usually a sign of a major problem.

-Nosebleeds can affect anyone, but are more common among young children, elderly people, pregnant women, people taking aspirin or blood thinning medication and people with blood disorders.
+Nosebleeds can affect anyone, but are more common among young children aged 2-10, elderly people, pregnant women, people taking blood thinning medication and people with blood clotting disorders.

 There are two types of nosebleeds, depending on where the blood is coming from:

 - Anterior nosebleeds - meaning bleeding from a blood vessel at the front of the nose.
 These account for more than 90% of all nosebleeds and can usually be treated at home.

 - Posterior nosebleeds - meaning bleeding from an artery at the back of the nose.
 These are less common and tend to affect older people.
 These nosebleeds may need hospital treatment.

 Nosebleeds can be caused by, or made more likely by:

 - Trauma or accident, such as being punched in the face